NIVOAKsar/Meme-Generator/README.md

 # Meme Generator

 A project made in Vanilla-JS,
-The 2nd sprint during the bootcamp.
+The 2nd sprint of the coding-bootcamp.